Sonalpdas/Gallivanter/README.md

     * User clicks on 'Edit' button, edit page with current post values are displayed.
 On Submit, modified post is visible on index page
     * User clicks on 'Delete' button, post is removed from the index page **Note**: Posts are displayed in descending order of post creation date
+- [x] **Read More**
+    * User clicks on 'Read More' button, show page is displayed.
+It display's post details in read-only mode.
+The URL display's post title instead of id
+    * User clicks on 'All posts' button to return to home page
+    * User clicks on 'Edit' button to edit the post
 - [x] **Search Posts**
     * User clicks on 'Search Post' button, Search page is displayed.
 User provides a search keyword, clicks submit.
 Posts with title 'containing' search keyword is displayed
     * Search result contains: post cards (if any), number of posts found, search keyword